-A frequent question around tracker data centres around the timeliness of data provision.
+A frequent question around tracker data centers around the timeliness of data provision.
 How fast is smartwatch data available for digital health services?

 In short, expect smartwatch and wearables data being available in near real-time in best cases, taking less than 10 seconds for delivery.